Skip to content

 How to get involved

-If you are a healthcare professional and you have treated or know a patient who has experienced a severe skin reaction after taking Allopurinol, you can help by submitting a Yellow Card report using the Yellow Card website.
-Please provide as much information as possible.
-We may contact you directly to discuss the case further and may ask you to contact the patient to participate in the Yellow Card Biobank on our behalf.
+If you are a healthcare professional you can help by submitting a Yellow Card report using the Yellow Card website, providing as much information as possible about the patient’s side effect.
+We may contact you directly to discuss the case further and may ask you to contact the patient on our behalf to ask if they will participate in the Yellow Card Biobank.
 It will be that patient’s choice to take part in the Biobank.

-We are looking for more people to join our patient advisory group.
-This group is set up to hear your thoughts and feedback on the pilot, for more information on how to get involved with this group, please email: yellowcardbiobank@mhra.gov.uk
+We are looking for more people to join our Patient Advisory Group.
+This group is set up to hear your thoughts and feedback on the study, for more information on how to get involved with this group, please email: yellowcardbiobank@mhra.gov.uk

 Dr June Raine DBE, MHRA Chief Executive, said: